PoisotLab/manuscript-template/manuscript.md

 All documents will be deployed to `gh-pages` *only* on push events from the `master` branch.
-All of the artifacts will be built when doing pull requests, so you can check that merging a branch is *not* going to cause the compilation of the documents to fail -- but the website is not deployed.
+All of the artifacts will be built when doing pull requests, so you can check that merging a branch is *not* going to cause the compilation of the documents to fail; indeed, you can download the artifacts produced during the run, to check the PDF and html files.

 # Using references